 St. Lucia - "The Island of Extremes"

-*Photos L to R (click on image to scroll): The magnificent Gros Piton, one of two majestic peaks which dominate the St.Lucian skyline; We enjoy an audience with the highy threatened White-breastd Thrasher(photo©Birding the Islands co-leader Keith Clarkson);The stunning St.Lucia Oriole is another of this island's endemics (photo©Birding the Islands co-leader Keith Clarkson); One of our scheduled stops is renowned for stunning sightings of Red-billed Tropicbird (photo©Birding the Islands co-leader Keith Clarkson); The most beautifully plumaged of the Amazonas and St.Lucia's national bird - the St.Lucia Parrot (Amazona versicolor) pictured here flying over the Des Cartiers Rainforest (photo © David Petts); One of our scheduled stops is renowned for 3 species of Booby and Red-billed Tropicbirds (photo of Brown Booby ©Yves-Jacques Rey-Millet) An incredible variety of colorful flowering species (such as this Heliconia) grow throughout the island's forests; The charming St.Lucia Warbler (photo © David Petts)
+*Photos L to R (click on image to scroll): *The majestic Gros Piton, one of two towering peaks which dominate the St.Lucian skyline; We enjoy an audience with the highy threatened White-breastd Thrasher(photo©Birding the Islands co-leader Keith Clarkson);The stunning St.Lucia Oriole is another of this island's endemics (photo©Birding the Islands co-leader Keith Clarkson); One of our scheduled stops is renowned for stunning sightings of Red-billed Tropicbird (photo©Birding the Islands co-leader Keith Clarkson); The most beautifully plumaged of the Amazonas and St.Lucia's national bird - the St.Lucia Parrot (Amazona versicolor) pictured here flying over the Des Cartiers Rainforest (photo © David Petts);Pilot Whales are one of 20 species of whale and dolphin that have been recorded off of St.Lucia (photo by the Bajan Birder)

 Exploring the islands breathtaking coastline at dawn and being treated to the spectacular aerial displays of a thriving colony of Red-billed Tropicbirds ; birding a remarkable ridgeline in the shadow of Les Pitons mountains and enjoying close encounters with dainty St. Lucia Warblers and splendid St. Lucia Orioles; setting sail in the rich waters of the Caribbean Sea on a quest for whales; exploring the coastal dry-forest for an audience with the near endemic and highly threatened White-breasted Thrasher and fully endemic St.Lucia Black Finch; delving into the sprawling expanse that is the Des Cartiers Rainforest in order to hone in on the country's national bird - the incredibly beautiful St. Lucia Parrot; entering the world’s only drive-thru volcano for an up close view of crystal clear sulphur springs and vast steaming vents of boiling mud bubbling just a few feet away; touring a local garden which offers stunning views of all three of the island’s hummingbird species (Green-throated Carib, Purple-throated Carib and Antillean Crested Hummingbird) and learning of the fascinating use of indigenous plants in local remedies for common afflictions.

 Trinidad - "The South American Island of the Caribbean"

-Trinidad is truly fabulous - the only place where West Indies birds and animals overlap the ranges of Amazonian species.
-The island's proximity to South America, coupled with the fact that in the past it was physically a part of the landmass of the continent, helps explain the huge variety of South American species which can be seen here, and often nowhere else in the Caribbean.
+Trinidad is truly fabulous - the only place where West Indian birds and animals overlap the ranges of Amazonian species.
+The island's proximity to South America, coupled with the fact that in the past it was physically a part of the landmass of the continent, helps explain the huge variety of South American species which can be seen here, and nowhere else in the Caribbean.
 It is a very very special island indeed.

 To find out more about this tour including Detailed Itinerary and Pricing, please click here